Automattic/vip-governance-plugin/README.md

 With this example, you'll get the following rules:

-- Default: The allowedBlocks in this rule will apply to everyone as a baseline.
+- Default: This rule will apply to everyone as a baseline.
   - Heading/paragraph blocks are allowed
   - For a heading at the root level, a custom yellow colour will appear as a possible text colour option.
-Any blockSettings in this rule can be overriden by a role specific rule.
   - If you aren't an administrator, you will not be able to move any blocks or lock/unlock any blocks if you do not have access to it.
+You will also not be able to access the code editor.
-- Administrator role: Since only one `blockSettings` can apply the one mentioned here will be used, and the `allowedBlocks` will be combined.
-What we will get:
+- Administrator role: What we will get, above the default set of rules:
   - Besides the default allowed blocks, quote/media-text and image blocks will be allowed as well.
 A quote block will be allowed to have heading, and paragraph as its children while a media-text block will be allowed to have heading, paragraph and image as its children.
   - A heading at the root level will be allowed a custom yellow colour as a possible text colour option.
-This is done to ensure that any posts made by a non-admin will look the same.
   - A heading sitting inside a media-text will be allowed to have a custom red colour as it's text.
   - A paragraph sitting inside a quote will be allowed to have a custom green colour as it's text.
   - You will be able to lock/unlock blocks as well as move them around.
+  - You will also get access to the code editor.

 In addition to the above, you will also be able to lock any blocks that aren't allowed for a user working in the block editor.
 This will ensure that they do not interact with any blocks that they shouldn't have access to.